How to Cut Your Cat's Hair

 If your cat’s hair is matted, shaving the hair is an option.
 Matting can be painful and cause scarring to your cat’s skin.
 There are also other reasons for shaving your cat which include: cat allergies, hairballs, dirty bottoms, and excessive shedding.
 Not all cats need to be shaved and they can become stressed during the process.
 Know your feline and what his needs are before shaving.

 Have a quick play session with your cat to burn off excess energy.
-Take a few minutes to pet the cat to make sure he is not overly stressed or scared.
+Take a few minutes to pet the cat to make sure they are not overly stressed or scared.
 When your cat is calm, you can start brushing to prep the hair for clipping.

 Consulting specific breed, size and coat type instructions on this website, use clippers to trim excess fur off the cat’s body, choosing the appropriate clipper guide comb to achieve desired length.
 Start with the shoulders and progress towards the tail.

-Clip as close to the body as desired, leaving at least a half-inch or more in order to maintain enough protection from the elements.
+Clip as close to the body as desired, leaving at least a 1/2-inch or more in order to maintain enough protection from the elements.

 Clip the head and face last, being careful of moving ears, mouth, eye lashes, whiskers and nose.
 Choose a clip attachment adhering to your desired fur length.
 Place the clipper flat against the top of the cat’s head with the blade spokes facing to the rear.
 Pull the clippers towards the back to push fur away from the upper brow.